ReserveNetwork/R-Link/README.md

 **Send an Announce**

-When using the Reticulum Network, in order to be contactable, you need to send an `Announce`.
+When using the Reserve Network, in order to be contactable, you need to send an `Announce`.
 You can send an announce as often, or as infrequently as you like.

 Sending an announce allows other peers on the network to discover the next-hop across the network their packets should take to arrive at a destination that your identity controls.